wgsl-tooling-wg/wgsl-linker/packages/linker/Internals.md

 ## Embellishments

-- Importing is allowed from user supplied code generator functions.
-  Code generator functions expose module names and export names - importing from a code generator is just like importing from a package, but internally the code calls the generator function instead.
-- Users can plug in their own text processor to run during the preprocessing phase.
 - ImportResolutionMap - Fully expand wildcard and list style imports, distinguish imports that refer to wgsl elements from (rust only) path prefix imports.